adyeths/u2o/README.md

 # u2o
-USFM to OSIS bible format converter.
+A fast USFM to OSIS bible format converter.

+(A real readme needs to be created.)